-- To provide students with an understanding of the centrality of communication in all aspects of personal and organizational life. - To develop the ability of students to read and conduct research, and apply the principles to their own organizations. - To provide a forum for the exchange of ideas between students and organizational leaders concerning the requirements to achieve excellence. - To provide a historical overview of leadership perspectives from the 1940s to the present. - To foster an awareness of the communication styles and values of different cultures and how these factors influence business in a global environment.

-• To combine theoretical knowledge and practical skills to resolve organizational issues and improve decision-making.

-To develop a framework for ethical conduct in contemporary organizations.
+- To develop the ability of students to read and conduct research, and apply the principles to their own organizations. - To provide a forum for the exchange of ideas between students and organizational leaders concerning the requirements to achieve excellence. - To provide a historical overview of leadership perspectives from the 1940s to the present. - To foster an awareness of the communication styles and values of different cultures and how these factors influence business in a global environment. - To combine theoretical knowledge and practical skills to resolve organizational issues and improve decision-making. - To develop a framework for ethical conduct in contemporary organizations.